matical/himekawa/README.md

 ## Setting up `google-play-cli`
 `google-play-cli` is just a very simplistic wrapper around the [`gpapi`](https://github.com/dweinstein/node-google-play) node librry.
 Feed it a package name and it'll return json. `himekawa` is built around parsing this output.

+### Region restricted apps
+Since this focuses on scraping weeb apps, here's some tips to get things running.

+#### Google Account

 ## Example Crontab config
 ```sh